ridvandemir/detection-lab/README.md

 - Testing Tools     ---> NAT, NAT Network, Bridged
 - Analyzing Malware ---> Host-Only, Internal Network/LAN Segment, Not Attached

-In this lab, since we are going to create malware with Kali Linux and attack Windows Machine, the lab environment should not be connected to the internet.
+In this lab, the lab environment was not connected to the Internet because of the creation of malware with Kali Linux and the attack on the Windows machine.

 1-Installation and Setup of Virtual Machines

 - Kali Linux (attacker), Windows 10 (victim) and Ubuntu 22.04 (Splunk) were installed on VirtuelBox as virtual machines.
 - Splunk Enterprise was installed on the Ubuntu machine to view logs.
 - Universal Forwarder and Sysmon were installed on Windows 10 machine to send logs to Splunk.
 - After selecting 'Internal Network' as network, fixed IP address was selected on each virtual machine.
-After all that, we saw that the virtual machines were reachable with the ‘ping’ command.
+- After all that, we saw that the virtual machines were reachable with the ‘ping’ command.

 2-Attack Scenario